-For the year ended December 31, 2021, stock-based compensation totaled \$5.2 million, an increase of \$0.3 million (or 5.5%) from the comparable period in 2020.
-This increase is attributed to the expense of additional stock-based awards during 2021.
+For the year ended December 31, 2022, stock-based compensation totaled \$5.2 million, an increase of \$0.1 million (or 1.0%) from the comparable period in 2021.
+This increase is attributed to the expense of additional stock-based awards during 2022.
 We expect that as we continue to increase our employee count and utilize stock-based awards as an aspect of employee compensation, stock-based compensation expense will increase accordingly.
-Stock-based compensation as a percentage of revenue has historically remained near or below 5%.
+Revenue growth has historically exceeded the growth in stock based compensation and stock-based compensation as a percentage of revenue is expected to continue to decline.